MoeweX/java-sdk/examples/experiments/README.md

 - Git commit: c934bc86 (addReminder must be commented)

-Motivation: Check if the overhead of starting actors is linear
+Motivation: Check the overhead of starting actors without reminders.
+We need this to understand later the effects of reminders since only they require persistence.

 Setup: